-How the best cities manage to stay future proof when the world is urbanizing rapidly.
+How the best cities manage to stay future proof.

 In 1960 30% of the world's population was living in cities, today that number has increased to over 55% and in 2050 68% will be urban dwellers.
-Cities are hot, but considering this fast growth and global urbanization, what drives the best cities forward?
+Cities are hot.
+But considering this fast growth and global urbanization, what makes people and businesses choose one city over another?
 And more importantly what cities are leading the list?

 Ingredient number 1: Adapt to the needs of younger people

 Best City Score: 1.
 Berlin 2.
 Montréal 3.
 London